Official BYU Catering and Food Distribution Policy

 Brigham Young University strives to ensure that food at university events is prepared and served using safe food-handling practices and according to applicable health laws and regulations.

 All university events that are open to the general public, that are open to the general student body or the campus community, or for which anyone may purchase a ticket to attend are considered public events under applicable state and local health laws.

 Public events include:

 All public events that serve or offer food require a permit issued by the Utah County Health Department.
 All food at public events must be purchased from BYU Dining Services or from an approved off-campus caterer.
-All university units that organize or sponsor public events must coordinate health permits directly with BYU Dining Services, which holds the annual permits to serve food on campus and coordinates any necessary temporary food permits.
-As applicable, BYU Dining Services will also coordinate jointly with university units and approved off-campus caterers.
-BYU Dining Services may charge administrative fees to cover the cost of necessary health permits and for use of BYU Dining Services facilities, equipment, supplies, or personnel.
+BYU Dining Services holds annual permits to serve food on campus.
+All university units that organize or sponsor public events not using BYU Dining Services must coordinate health permits directly with the Utah County Health Department.
+As applicable, BYU Dining Services may coordinate jointly with university units and approved off-campus caterers.
+BYU Dining Services may charge administrative fees to cover the cost for use of BYU Dining Services facilities, equipment, supplies, or personnel.

 University events that are not open to the public, that limit participants to a predetermined group of people, or that are organized and restricted to a particular university unit are private events for which permits are not required.

 Private events include: